erigontech/erigon/docs/programmers_guide/guide.md

 `Header` [core/types/block.go](../../core/types/block.go)

 Prior to Byzantium release, the state root was also part of every transaction receipt, and was contained in the field `PostState` of the type `Receipt` [core/types/receipt.go](../../core/types/receipt.go).

-Side note: that is why the member function `ComputeTrieRoots` in the type `TrieDbState` [core/state/database.go](../../core/state/database.go) returns a slice of hashes, rather than just a single hash.
-For pre-Byzantium blocks, this function computes state roots for each transaction receipt, and another one for the block header.
-For post-Byzantium blocks, it always returns a singleton slice.
+To keep the Merkle Patricia trie of Ethereum state balanced, all the keys (either addresses of Ethereum accounts and contracts, or storage positions within contract storage) are converted into their respective hashes using `Keccak256` hash function.
+`PlainStateBucket` stores state with keys before hashing, `CurrentStateBucket` store same data but keys are hashed.

 ### Hexary radix "Patricia" tree
 Ethereum uses hexary (radix == 16) radix tree to guide the algorithm of computing the state root.
 For the purposes of